KMouris/R_factor/README.md

 # Purpose
 Python package for calculating the R factor based on gridded data with high temporal resolution

+Main code is RFactor_5, whereas RasterManipulation_2 is used to pre-process the raw data

 # RasterManipulation_2

 Its main purpose is to convert the received precipitation and temperature into .csv files that can be used to calculate the R factor for each cell with the program RFactor_5.